July 5, 2018

-Not enough musicians draw inspiration from the office or office furniture, and for very good reasons.
+Too few musicians draw inspiration from the office or office furniture, and for very good reasons.
+The main one being that one of the main reason to get into rock and roll is to avoid a desk in the first place.
 Nevertheless, it’s worth saying that the office is routinely used as both a setting and a symbol in movies even if workplaces are generally seen as mundane or dehumanising in stark contrast to whatever troubled romance / disaster is befalling the protagonist.
 Offices are usually depicted as dystopian (Brazil), soul-destroying (Office Space, American Beauty) or a backdrop for whatever else is going on (name your own romcom).
 Most musicians, on the other hand, shy away from office life in general and office furniture in particular.
 But not all.
 So here is a list of some of the greatest songs to deal with the arcane subject of office furniture.
 It won’t include anything by Dolly Parton or Sheena Easton (too obvious) nor anything from the French composer Erik Satie’s genre of ‘furniture music’ because that wasn’t really anything to do with furniture, except in the sense of something that surrounds us all the time.

 Don’t Sit Down Cause I’ve Moved Your Chair – Arctic Monkeys

 Stretching the point but definitely something for the weekend.
 Or at least something for those of you who might be moving office over a weekend.
 The Arctic Monkeys sing not only about office furniture, but inadvertently create the great rock anthem for the facilities manager – not to mention all those who on Monday will arrive into their offices following a refurb or relocation to find things are not quite as they once were or where they wanted them to be.

 Roll the dice

 Run with scissors

 Through a chip pan fire fight

 But just don’t sit down ’cause I’ve moved your chair